 How big are dance classes?

 It depends on the course.
-The average number of students in FCDD technique courses is 17.
+The average number of students in FCD technique courses is 17.
 Lower level technique courses (e.g. Ballet I) generally have a greater number of students than advanced technique courses (e.g. Modern 6), and courses that are required for graduation as a dance major (e.g. Scientific Foundations of Dance) tend to have more students than courses that are not a requirement for graduation.
-No FCDD class exceeds 30 students.
+No FCD class exceeds 30 students.

 Is there live accompaniment for dance courses?

 Yes, most Ballet and Modern/Contemporary technique classes have live accompaniment.
 Three of the Five Colleges have their own full-time music directors, and the FCD also hires additional accomplished local musicians to accompany classes each semester.

 Are there performance opportunities?